 How to make Lemon Mince Pies from the 1830s

 Have you ever wanted to cook from an old recipe book?
-Just to find out what something from the past could taste like?
-A good way to start using old recipes is to look at old recipes for traditional Christmas food.
 Often older recipes taste more delicious than modern adaptations.
-Give this lemon mincemeat recipe a go.
+Give this lemon mincemeat recipe from the 1830s a go.

 Where does the recipe come from?